-7.12.5 Does SpamSieve launch automatically?
+7.12.4 Does SpamSieve launch automatically?

 Yes.
-Once it's installed, you do not need to launch SpamSieve yourself.
-The mail client will automatically launch it as needed:
+Once it's installed, you do not need to launch SpamSieve yourself:

-- Apple Mail will launch SpamSieve when it launches. - The other mail clients will launch SpamSieve when they receive new e-mail messages that need to be processed or when you train a message as spam or as good.
-(For Outlook 365, you need to launch the Outlook Filter Mailboxes app yourself; it will launch SpamSieve.)
+- Apple Mail and Outlook will launch SpamSieve when they launch. - The other mail clients will launch SpamSieve when they receive new e-mail messages that need to be processed or when you train a message as spam or as good.